richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 #### Building and Installing Object Detection files

-Building and Installing this baisically means : Telling our python interpreter where to search for, if a module is requested by our code.
+Building and Installing this basically means : Telling our python interpreter where to search for, if a module is requested by our code.
 In other words, in our python code, we are importing various files from the `model` folder.
 So by building and installing, our python interpreter will know where to look at if such a file is requested.

 These commands must be run at `Tensorflow\models\research`